-While the rate of average national investment is around 18.72 percent of GDP per year, the rate of investment in tea is only 3.64 percent of turnover per year for the last 30 years from 1979-80 to 2008-09.
+While in the last 30 years from 1979-80 to 2008-09 the rate of average national investment was around 18.72 percent of GDP per year, the rate of investment in tea was only 3.64 percent of turnover per year.
 Even the present rate of investment in Bangladesh tea is less than 1 percent per year.
-Percentages of national investment and investment in tea of Bangladesh is shown in figure-4.
+Percentages of national investment and investment in tea are shown in figure-4.